Where the River Flows

 "Where the River Flows" is a song by American rock band Collective Soul, appearing on the band's 1995 eponymous album.
 The song was released as the fifth and final single from the album.
-"Where the River Flows" peaked at number one on the US Billboard Mainstream Rock chart, becoming the band's fourth single to do so.
+"Where the River Flows" peaked at number one on the US Billboard Mainstream Rock Tracks chart, becoming the band's fourth single to do so.
 The song became a top-40 hit in Canada, peaking at number 39 on the RPM 100 Hit Tracks chart.